Aud Blegen Svindland: Career

 In her work with the Health Directorate, Svindland worked to implement the Health Stations Act passed in 1972 which required all municipalities to take over the clinics for mothers and children that up to that point had been operated by the Norwegian Women's Public Health Association.
 The clinics were expanded to include preventative medicine and provide health checks for the elderly.
 The idea was that children, expectant mothers, and elderly patients shared the need for frequent and regular health monitoring.
 This was followed by the Municipal Health Act, which established standards of care and equal access to health care.

-In 1973, Blegen married Sigurd Svindland and that year she was featured in an article in the feminist magazine Sirene, which counseled women on the abortion application process.
+In 1973, she was featured in an article in the feminist magazine Sirene, which counseled women on the abortion application process.
 The article was accompanied by a list of 300 known doctors who would not perform abortions, with the hope that it would make the process easier for women to know which doctors were unlikely to assist them.
 By 1975, the Clinic for Sexual Enlightenment had grown to employing 20 physicians to meet the demands of clients.
 That year, they also made the decision to expand their service beyond applications, assisting with the appeals process, and if that failed, to finding safe alternatives abroad.

 In 1976, Svindland helped the Labor Party create the brochure Seksualopplysning, prevensjonsveiledning og selvbestemt abort – merkesaker for Arbeiderpartiets kvinnebevegelse (Sexual Education, Contraception and Self-Determined Abortion – Landmarks for the Labor Party's Women's Movement).
 In 1977, Svindland was elected chair of the Women's Secretariat of the Labor Party, serving until 1980.
 Campaigning in favor of self-determination, sex education in schools and equality in education and the right to work, the Labor Party, in a coalition with the Socialist Left Party won the election and formed the new government.
 In May 1978, legislation was passed to allow self-determined abortion and though Svindland was pleased that reform had been passed, she did not agree with the provision that allowed health personnel to refuse to provide the procedure.